nskadam02/Basic-C-Programs/README.md

-# Basic-C-Programs
+# Basic-C/cpp-Programs
-It contain basic c programs just to build logic
+It contain basic c or cpp programs just to build logic